-ED 5534 - Research in Teaching Science and Technology for Childhood Education
+ED 5534 - Research in Teaching Science and Technology for Childhood Education Credits: 3

-Candidates will study the current research for teaching science in childhood classrooms-including physical, life, and earth and space sciences-as well as concepts in science and technology, science in personal and social perspectives, the history and nature of science, and the unifying concepts of science.
+Candidates will study the current research for teaching science in childhood classrooms including physical, life, and earth and space sciences-as well as concepts in science and technology, science in personal and social perspectives, the history and nature of science, and the unifying concepts of science.
 Candidates will create lesson plans that integrate math, science and technology, and the inquiry processes scientists use in discovery of new knowledge to build a base for scientific and technological literacy, including the role of data and analysis.
-Instructional approaches and assessment tools will be demonstrated. and applied in field experiences.
+Instructional approaches and assessment tools will be demonstrated and applied in field experiences.
 Candidates will complete a course related research project.
 Fieldwork is required.

 Prerequisite: 3 credits in science.

-ED 5535 - Research in Teaching Social Studies for Childhood Education
+ED 5535 - Research in Teaching Social Studies for Childhood Education Credits: 3

-Candidates will study the major concepts and modes of inquiry from the social studies-the integrated study of history, geography, the social sciences, and other related areas, and research current instructional practices in social studies-to promote elementary students' abilities to make informed decisions as citizens of a culturally diverse democratic society and interdependent world.
+Candidates will study the major concepts and modes of inquiry from the social studies the integrated study of history, geography, the social sciences, and other related areas, and research current instructional practices in social studies-to promote elementary students' abilities to make informed decisions as citizens of a culturally diverse democratic society and interdependent world.
 Instructional approaches and assessment tools will be demonstrated and applied in field experiences.
 Candidates will learn to develop a unit plan and valid teacher made tests in relation to unit and lesson planning.
 Candidates will complete a course related research project.
 Fieldwork is required.
 Prerequisite: At least two (2) of the following courses: ED 5531, ED 5533, ED 5534.

-ED 5542 - Mathematics for Secondary School Teachers I

-This course is for prospective or experienced secondary teachers.
-High school mathematics content is studied through a lens that enables students to deepen their understanding of mathematics by making connections between mathematical ideas, seeing the content in new contexts, applying mathematics in a range of settings, and understanding the historical development of ideas.
-Topics include: real and complex numbers, functions, equations, algebraic structures, induction, recursion, divisibility properties integers and polynomials.
+ED 5542 - Mathematics for Secondary School Teachers I Credits: 3 students to deepen their understanding of mathematics by making connections between mathematical ideas, seeing the content in new contexts, applying mathematics in a range of settings, and understanding the historical development of ideas.
+Topics include: real and complex numbers, functions, equations, algebraic structures, induction, recursion, divisibility properties integers, and polynomials.
 Fieldwork is required.